-“One of the people said I was a beautiful shade of blue,” said Henry.
+“One of the people said I was a beautiful shade of blue,” Henry says.

-After stabilizing his condition, Henry was transported to UPMC Pinnacle Harrisburg.
+After doctors stabilized Henry’s condition, he was transported to UPMC Harrisburg.

-“The bypass surgery involved taking veins from his legs and using them to reroute the way the blood gets to the heart,” explained Dr. Abrishamchian.
+“The bypass surgery involved taking veins from his legs and using them to reroute the way the blood gets to the heart,” Dr. Abrishamchian says.

 “He did really well and went home in a few days,” Dr. Abrishamchian says.

 Says Henry: “I remember waking up in Harrisburg.
 The staff there were great, great folks.
 Just terrific.
 Dr. Abrishamchian did a terrific job.”

 Editor's Note: This article was originally published on , and was last reviewed on .